Mayank-Bhatt-450/pizza_API/README.md

 ## Setup

-1. `gh repo clone Mayank-Bhatt-450/pizza_API`               download or clone then extract the file
+1. `gh repo clone Mayank-Bhatt-450/pizza_API`               download or clone then extract the files
 2. `cd pizza_API`
 3. `pip install -r requirements.txt`
    _or place virtual environment and then install_